Posted: January 28, 2020

 If your employer failed to carry proper insurance and you are left holding the bag for medical expenses and lost wages, you may be entitled to seek compensation through legal action.
 Failure to carry workers’ compensation is a form of negligence.
 Even if you played a role in your accident, you may be able to recoup damages for related expenses – and in cases where your accident is the result of further oversight or negligence on the part of your employer, you may be able to seek compensation for additional damages including pain and suffering.
 This is something that can be discussed in greater detail during your free case review at our Illinois or St. Louis office.

 Our workers’ compensation lawyers are also familiar with personal injury law in both Illinois and Missouri.
 We are here to review all aspects of your case, provide you with honest and frank information about your rights and options, and to guide you towards the most suitable outcome for your needs.

-Call our St. Louis office at 314-333-3333 or our Fairview Heights office at 618-888-8888 to schedule your complimentary case review today.
+Call our St. Louis office at 314-333-3333 or our Illinois office at 618-888-8888 to schedule your complimentary case review today.
 We serve the greater St. Louis area and all surrounding communities.